CasuallyPassingBy/Maths-Notes-md/Notes/Interesting Stuff I want continue Learning.md

 ## Computer Science
 - Machine Learning
 	- [ ] **_Understanding Machine Learning: From Theory to Algorithms_** by Shai Shalev-Shwartz and Shai Ben-David
+	- [ ] The Welch Labs Illustrated Guide to AI
 	- [ ] Nielsen
 		- [x] Using neural nets to recognize handwritten digits
 		- [x] How the backpropagation algorithm works